Data Section & Variables

 In the map statements section, you'll find a collection of statements that can be used to work with maps.
 In older versions of LDPL, maps were called vectors.
 Starting from LDPL 3.1.0 Diligent Dreadnoughtus, they have been renamed to reflect the real data structure they represent.
 While it might still be possible to call them vectors in code, and legacy code that declares maps as vectors is and will continue be supported, this nomenclature is deprecated and shouldn't be used anymore.

-As stated before, "The name of a data type is composed of either a scalar data type name (number or text) or a scalar data type plus one or more container type names."
+As stated before, "The name of a data type is composed of either a scalar data type name (number or text) or a container type plus one or more scalar or container type names."
 This means that you can declare variables like:

 1 2 3

 These variables are called multicontainers.
-Multicontainers should be read map of list of text is a map that holds lists of text values.
+Multicontainers hold other map of list of text is a map that holds lists of text values.
 You may access a value stored in a